Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Introduction

-In light of these challenges, we propose an \textit{encrypted data-valuation} framework that integrates privacy-preserving computation with modern data valuation methods.
-Our approach addresses the Arrow information paradox in this setting by allowing buyers to compute utility scores on encrypted ciphertexts while sellers prove utility integrity—all without exposing the underlying raw data.
-The proposed framework is illustrated in \Cref{fig:fhe}, which we discuss in detail in \Cref{sec:method}.
-The method employs the \textit{gradient-based influence function} to quantify the marginal utility of a candidate record while keeping both the seller’s data and the buyer’s evaluation set encrypted throughout the protocol.
-As detailed in \Cref{sec:exp}, this framework recovers the utility of data points with near-perfect accuracy and minor computing overhead, a property especially critical for large foundational models such as Large Language Models (LLMs).
+In light of these challenges, we propose an encrypted data-valuation framework that integrates privacy-preserving computation via Homomorphic Encryption (HE) with data valuation methods.
+HE is a cryptographic approach that allows computation to be performed directly on encrypted data (ciphertexts), such that decrypting the output yields the same result (or a close approximation) as computing on the underlying unencrypted data \citep{marcolla2022survey}.
+In our framework, the buyer first produces an encrypted scoring task by HE that represents what the model needs to improve, computed from the buyer’s private evaluation data, while the seller converts each candidate data point into a compact, encrypted representation.
+An untrusted broker then performs the scoring computation directly on these encrypted inputs and returns only encrypted scores.
+Finally, only the buyer decrypts the returned scores to learn how useful each candidate data point would be, while the seller and the broker never sees the buyer’s private evaluation set, while the buyer and the broker never sees the seller's raw data.
+The score is based on a gradient influence approximation that quantifies the marginal change in the buyer's evaluation loss if the candidate data point were incorporated into training.
+The full protocol and its cryptographic components are illustrated in \Cref{fig:fhe} and formalized in \Cref{sec:method}.
+As detailed in \Cref{sec:exp}, this framework recovers the utility of data with near-perfect accuracy and minor computing overhead, a property especially critical for large foundational models such as Large Language Models (LLMs).

-Our work makes the following contributions.
-First, we design a novel encrypted data-valuation framework that integrates modern gradient-based influence functions with Homomorphic Encryption.
-We introduce the Trustworthy Influence Protocol (TIP), which enables buyers to compute precise utility scores on encrypted gradients without ever exposing their model parameters or viewing the raw data.
-Second, we empirically validate the fidelity and scalability of this framework across diverse architectures—from MLPs and BERT to GPT-2.
-We demonstrate that our method recovers utility scores with near-perfect correlation to plaintext baselines while incurring only minor computational overhead, proving its feasibility for Large Language Models (LLMs).